1.) Give a 💩.

 Video combines the authenticity and eye-catching quality of image, the efficiency of audio, and the clarity of text.
 It also allows you to present things simultaneously.
 For example, you could display a graph or chart on the screen, and, at the same time, have someone verbally explain while pointing to it.

 Videos have also been proven to imprint on memories much more easily.
 This is because videos are the best approximation of how human beings normally experience life — multi-sensory.
 With videos, your audience is sure to remember your message much better.
+Here’s a faster and more professional way to make videos.

 11.)
 Use quotes.